It's right there in our mission.

 Woodlawn

 REV’s work in Woodlawn is designed to propel equitable entrepreneurship.
-By working closely with community facilitators and volunteer groups, REV is empowering and supporting engaged residents on projects like facade improvements in the Woodlawn business district that reduce blight and improve design.
+By working closely with community facilitators, business and property owners, plus volunteer groups, REV is empowering and supporting engaged stakeholders on projects like facade improvements and landscaping projects in the Woodlawn business district that reduce blight and improve design.

 Oh — also, REV’s office is in Woodlawn; come see us at SocialVenture!